- Homosexuality

 In Canada, there are no laws restricting to discussion or promotion of LGBTQ+ topics.
 In 2020 a whistleblower revealed that staff at the Canadian Museum for Human Rights had been told by management to censor LGBTQ exhibits, a move which was condemned by Federal Heritage Minister Steven Guilbeault.

-Right to change legal gender in Canada is legal, surgery not required.
+Right to change legal gender in Canada is legal, no restrictions.

 Current status